-Materiality £27.1m (2022: £27.2m) Basis for determining materiality 3% of net assets (2022: 3% of net assets).
-Rationale for the benchmark applied The company acts as a financing company for other Tesco Group entities and its role is therefore to act as a treasury function, rather than to generate income.
-Consistent with the prior year, we concluded that the net assets of the company would be the most relevant benchmark for the users of the financial statements as this metric best reflects the overall financial strength and liquidity of the company and represents a more consistent metric upon which to base materiality in the longer term.
+Materiality £31.1m (2024: £29.0m) Basis for determining materiality 3% of net assets (2024: 3% of net assets).
+Rationale for the benchmark applied The Company acts as a financing company for other Tesco Group entities and its role is therefore to act as a treasury function, rather than to generate income.
+Consistent with the prior period, we concluded that the net assets of the Company would be the most relevant benchmark for the users of the financial statements as this metric best reflects the overall financial strength and liquidity of the Company and represents a consistent metric upon which to base materiality in the longer term.